ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 Set User context
 ~~~~~~~~~~~~~~~~
-Now, that we see that a collection does indeed exist for each user in the project,
+Now that we see that a collection does indeed exist for each user in the project,
 we can set the second portion of our context such that any data we want to create in our
-private space is created in our own collection (``somnaths`` in this case) rather than
+private space is created within our own collection (``somnaths`` in this case) rather than
 creating clutter in the ``root`` collection of the project:

 .. code:: python